kwebio/kweb-core/docs/src/state.md

 ```

 Note that `counterDoubled` updates automatically, because mapped KVars listen to the original for changes.

+The `KVar` class is a subclass of [KVal](https://docs.kweb.io/api/kweb-core/kweb.state/-k-val/index.html),
+which is a read-only version of `KVar`.

 *Note:* KVars should only be used to store values that are themselves immutable, such as an Int, String, or a
 Kotlin [data class](https://kotlinlang.org/docs/reference/data-classes.html) with immutable parameters.